 - a.
 Health and Dental Coverage: A dependent child is an eligible employee's child to age twenty-six (26). - b.
 Dependent Child: A "dependent child" includes an employee's (1) biological child, (2) child legally adopted by or placed for adoption with the employee, (3) step-child, and (4) foster child who has been placed with the employee by an authorized placement agency or by a judgment, decree, or other court order.
 For a step-child to be considered a dependent child, the employee must be legally married to the child's legal parent or legal guardian.
-An employee (or the employee's spouse or jointly) must have permanent, full and sole legal and physical custody of the foster child.

-- c.
-Coverage Under Only One Plan: For purposes of (a) and (b) above, if the employee's adult child (age 18 to 26) works for the State or another organization participating in the State's Group Insurance Program, the child may not be covered as a dependent by the employee unless the child is not eligible for a full Employer Contribution as defined in Section 3A. - 3.
-Grandchildren.
+An employee (or the employee's spouse or jointly) must have permanent, full and sole legal and physical custody of the foster child. - c.
+Coverage Under Only One Plan: For purposes of (a) and (b) above, if the employee's adult child (age 18 to 26) works for the State or another organization participating in the State's Group Insurance Program, the child may not be covered as a dependent by the employee unless the child is not eligible for a full Employer Contribution as defined in Section 3A.

+Effective January 1, 2015 for purposes of (a) and (b) above, if the employee's adult child (age 18 to 26) works for the State or another organization participating in the State's Group Insurance Program, the child may be covered as a dependent by the employee.

+- 3. Grandchildren.
 A dependent grandchild is an eligible employee's unmarried dependent grandchild who: - a.
 Is financially dependent upon the employee for principal support and maintenance and has resided with the employee continuously from birth, or - b.
 Resides with the employee and is dependent upon the employee for principal support and maintenance and is the child of the employee's unmarried child (the parent) to age nineteen (19).